Times of the School Day

 All girls learn gymnastics and dance in the school hall whilst games lessons take place in the playground and in the local park for the older pupils.
 We take advantage of the professional coaching of badminton at the New Gilson Hall, cricket, netball and rugby offered by the Sports Development Officers.

-All girls get two PE sessions a week plus an extra dance lesson.
+All girls get two PE sessions a week.
 If it is PE that day, then the girls wear their PE kit to school.

 Our Swimarathon team raises money for charity and Sports Day is held in the Summer term.
 Everyone is welcome to attend and watch their child participate.
 Trophies are awarded to the top performer of each year group while other trophies are presented to particular pupils who have excelled in other aspects of the curriculum.